lejrn/Reconstructing-Dark-Images/README.md

 # Developing

-After making this work up, I've created a new package `fastai-rawpy` that lets importing `rawpy` into `fastai` and hence, use better quality of images, by using RAW image files.
+After making this work complete, I've created a new package `fastai-rawpy` that lets importing `rawpy` into `fastai` and hence, use better quality of images, by using RAW image files.
 For more info:

 https://github.com/lejrn/fastai-RawPy